SixTones: 2011–2015: Pre-group formation

 In 2011, shortly after the debut of Sexy Zone, the members performed as back dancers for A.B.C-Z and Hey!
 Say!
 JUMP.
 In February 2012, the group was selected to star in a Nippon TV drama while they were back dancing in A.B.C-Z's ABC Za (Stars) stage play.
 The drama, Shiritsu Bakaleya Koukou (lit.
 "Private Bakaleya High School"), was the first drama collaboration between Johnny's talents and AKB48's members.
-Although the drama was screened in a late-night time slot, it received a high average rating for the time slot of 2.8%, and so pursuing a movie sequel was decided upon.
-Members of the original cast reprised their roles in the sequel and the movie Shiritsu Bakaleya Koukou: The Movie (2012) was released in the Japanese box office in October 2012.
+Members of the original cast reprised their roles in the sequel drama and the film Shiritsu Bakaleya Koukou: The Movie (2012).
 At this point, the six members were not officially formed as a unit.
 Fans of the six members addressed them as Bakareya6 or Bakareya-gumi unofficially during the airing of the drama.

-In the same period, the six members had a direct discussion with Johnny Kitagawa, which led to announcement of the Johnny's Jr. Johnny's Dome theater〜SUMMARY〜 shows.
-At the year-end's Fresh Johnny’s Jr. IN Yokohama Arena concert, clips of the Shiritsu Bakaleya Koukou drama were shown together with the original soundtrack Shake It Up by Kis-my-ft2.
+In the same period, the six members had a direct discussion with Johnny Kitagawa, which led to announcement of the Johnny's Jr. Johnny's Dome theater: Summary shows.
+At the years-end Fresh Johnny's Jr. in Yokohama Arena concert, clips of the Shiritsu Bakaleya Koukou drama were shown together with the original soundtrack Shake It Up by Kis-my-ft2.

-In January 2013, the six members performed a cover of SIX SENSES by KAT-TUN on The Shounen Club.
-This was the members' last performance together before “disbandment” of the unofficial Bakareya6 unit.
-In the following month, the group was split into a 2:4 formation, with Jesse and Hokuto Matsumura performing as a duo and the four members appearing in separate performances on The Shounen Club.
-Additionally, the previously announced six-member performance at the Live House Johnny’s Ginza was changed and the members split into the same 2:4 formation.
-Afterward, the members were rarely seen together as six on shows or in magazine appearances.
+In January 2013, the six members performed a cover of "Six Senses" by Kat-Tun on The Shounen Club.
+This was the members' last performance together before "disbandment" of the unofficial Bakareya6 unit.
+The following month, the group was split into a 2:4 formation, with Jesse and Hokuto Matsumura performing as a duo and the four members appearing in separate performances on The Shounen Club.
+Additionally, the previously announced six-member performance at the Live House Johnny's Ginza was changed and the members split into the same 2:4 formation.